“And they served their idols: which were a snare unto them.”

 Faces rushed to her mind as Rahab recalled the events of the day.

 Earlier that morning, she had been with her family enjoying the first meal of the day in their simple home.
-Rahab helped her mother clean up the dishes and gotten her younger brother, Noda, washed and ready for a nap.
+Rahab helped her mother clean up the dishes and got her younger brother, Noda, washed and ready for a nap.

 Rahab began to sing a simple song to herself while she swept.

 “Rahab, come in here.”
 Her father’s deep voice bellowed from the other side of the dark blue curtain which divided the large room.

 She dropped the stick broom and rushed to him.
 Though Tzuri should have been gone for the day, Rahab didn’t hesitate even for a moment when she heard her father call.